Des Moines Area Regional Transit: History

+In December 2025, DART announced the first major redesign of the bus route network in over a decade.
+The redesign, named Reimagine DART, reduced the number of routes from 27 to 11.
+Peak-only weekday express routes were eliminated, and most routes in the new network operate seven days a week.
+The new routes prioritize faster and more reliable service, with most routes having 15- to 30-minute intervals.
+The new network also features three microtransit zones in Altoona, Ankeny, and Clive-Urbandale.
+The new routes began service on June 14, 2026.

 Structure

-DART utilizes a hub and spoke system, designed to favor commuters, as opposed to point-to-point system.
+DART utilizes a hub and spoke system, designed to favor commuters, as opposed to a point-to-point system.
 The network was redesigned in 2012 to utilize the new DART Central Station, which most local and express routes terminate at or pass through.
 A secondary hub around Valley West Mall connects multiple western routes.
 A northern crosstown route 50 (Euclid/Douglas Crosstown) was added in 2018.

-DART also has On Call routes that operate within specific zones in the Greater Des Moines area.
+DART also has on-call routes that operate within specific zones in the Greater Des Moines area.

 DART Central Station

 Located at 620 Cherry Street in downtown Des Moines, DART Central station serves as the primary hub of the DART system.
 The $21 million bus transfer station opened in November 2012 on the south end of downtown, ending decades of using Walnut Street as a transit mall.
-DART Central Station has been certified LEED Platinum, the highest certification of the LEED (Leadership in Energy and Environmental Design) Rating System of the U.S. Green Building Council.
+DART Central Station has been certified LEED Platinum, the highest certification of the LEED (Leadership in Energy and Environmental Design) Rating System of the US Green Building Council.
 The site was selected in part due to proximity of the historic Rock Island Railroad depot, which is hoped to have passenger rail service in the future.
 It was designed by Substance Architecture, built by Weitz Construction, and contains both a bicycle storage room and a cafe.